-Clinical Resources and Tests
+Clinical Resources

-Clinical resources and tests are available for students to use for teaching and learning purposes.
-To access and/or return these materials students must contact the student representative assigned to their year.
+Clinical resources are available for students to use for teaching and learning purposes.
+For information on available resources and how to access and/or return these materials students must contact the student representative assigned to their year.

 Case Study Rooms